Interpretable models for forecasting high-dimensional functional time series: Introduction

 In the HDFTS literature, \cite{ZD23} derived Gaussian and multiplier bootstrap approximations for the sums of HDFTS.
-Using these approximations, they construct joint simultaneous confidence bands for the mean functions and develop a hypothesis test to assess whether the mean functions in the panel dimension exhibit parallel behavior. \cite{HNT23} investigated the representation of HDFTS using a factor model, identifying conditions on the eigenvalues of the covariance operator crucial for establishing the existence and uniqueness of the factor model. \cite{TSY22} studied clustering HDFTS, while \cite{LLS24} proposed hypothesis tests for change-point detection and estimation, and further clustering of common change points in HDFTS using an information criterion.
+Using these approximations, they constructed joint simultaneous confidence bands for the mean functions and developed a hypothesis test to assess whether the mean functions in the panel dimension exhibit parallel behavior. \cite{TSY22} studied clustering HDFTS, while \cite{LLS24} proposed hypothesis tests for the detection and estimation of change points, and further clustering of common change points in HDFTS using an information criterion.
+With a two-stage representation, \cite{HG18} applied a univariate functional principal component analysis to extract a set of principal components and their associated scores; by stacking the scores, one can further reduce dimensionality through principal component analysis.
+In the same vein, \cite{GSY19} stacked the principal component scores across all populations by their eigenvalue orders; using a factor model, the dimensionality can be further reduced.
+The above works focus on statistical inference; we aim to contribute a new modeling technique for HDFTS and to adapt a predictive inference framework, namely conformal prediction, for constructing pointwise prediction intervals in this paper.

+Relating to our work, \cite{HNT23} investigated the representation of HDFTS using a factor model, identifying conditions on the eigenvalues of the covariance operator crucial for establishing the existence and uniqueness of the factor model.
+In estimating HDFTS models, \cite{TNH23} developed a functional factor model with functional factor loadings and a matrix of real-valued factors.
+With real-valued factor loadings and functional factors, \cite{GQW+26} studied a different factor representation for decomposing HDFTS.
+By unifying both factor models, \cite{LLS+26} considered functional factor loadings and functional factors.